MarkusJx/node-java-bridge/README.md

 A bridge between Node.js programs and Java APIs.

-The goal was to create a tool similar to [@joeferner/node-java](https://github.com/joeferner/node-java) since that API seems to be inactive.
+The goal was to create a tool similar to [@joeferner/node-java](https://github.com/joeferner/node-java) since that API seems to be somewhat inactive.

 Key differences from [@joeferner/node-java](https://github.com/joeferner/node-java):
 * The java library is loaded dynamically, thus, the compiled binary is not bound to the specific jdk/jre it was compiled with, it can use basically any vm as long as the function definitions are equal to the ones from the jdk the binary was compiled with.
+See [notes](#library-paths) for further information.
 * Asynchronous function calls return actual Promises, rather than relying on callbacks
+* This module is actually context-aware (or at least, it should be), making it more compatible with electron

 ## Installation
 ```shell